Why send a retirement email? Is somebody retiring at work? Maybe it's time to send them a funny note?

 on your [ ]lack of empathy [ ]misdeeds [ ]corny jokes [ ]tolerance for bad coffee [ ]ability to blend in [ ]successful brain transplant [ ]confrontational attitude [ ]ability to organize piles of paper into a system [ ]accomplishments.

-I'm sure you're looking forward to [ ]doing nothing [ ]doing more with less [ ]giving your old boss a "1 finger wave" [ ]sleeping in [ ]the daytime "soaps" on TV [ ]cheaper insurance rates [ ]2 weeks in Sheboygan [ ]hanging out at the mall
+I'm sure you're looking forward to [ ]doing nothing [ ]doing more with less [ ]giving your old boss a "1 finger wave" [ ]sleeping in [ ]the daytime "soaps" on TV [ ]not having to go to the Christmas party [ ]2 weeks in Sheboygan [ ]hanging out at the mall

 and for the co-workers you left behind I'll bet you'd like to pass on to them [ ]good luck [ ]the plague [ ]a visit from the brain fairy [ ]a big "raspberry" [ ]a flea infestation [ ]your "Dueling Bagpipes" album [ ]condolences.